aosabook/500lines/spreadsheet/spreadsheet.markdown

 Building on the LiveScript language, the [as-react-livescript](https://audreyt.github.io/500lines/spreadsheet/as-react-livescript/) directory uses the [ReactJS](https://facebook.github.io/react/) framework; [it is 10 lines more longer](https://github.com/audreyt/500lines/tree/master/spreadsheet/as-react-livescript) than the AngularJS equivalent, but runs considerably faster.

-If you are interested in translating this example to alternate JS languages, send a [pull request](https://github.com/audreyt/500lines/pulls) — I’d love to hear about it!
+If you are interested in translating this example to alternate JS languages, send a [pull request](https://github.com/audreyt/500lines/pulls)&mdash;I’d love to hear about it!